-- Click OK button to confirm the changes.
+- Click the OK button to confirm the changes.

 Defining a glossary item

-A word or a lexis can be defined as a glossary item for explication.
+A word or text can be defined as a glossary item for explication.

-- In Glossary Grid, click Open Term Editor from the pop-up menu in order to fill more details about the new item.
-Alternatively, right click on the term and select Open Term Editor from the pop-up menu.
+- In Glossary Grid, click Open Term Editor from the pop-up menu to fill more details about the new item.
+Alternatively, right-click on the term and select Open Term Editor from the pop-up menu.

 - In Term Editor page, click Add button to type the alias(es) for the new item.